 Waterfall vs Agile: A strict interpretation of CRISP-DM with thorough upfront planning and heavy documentation will result in a rigid, waterfall process.
 However, teams can achieve agility by looping through the entire data science lifecycle multiple times throughout a project.

 Low Project Maturity: Bear in mind that like the SDLC, CRISP-DM is a process model that explains the steps necessary to deliver a project but does not include broader project management considerations.

 And, as a young field, the data science industry has been slow to develop and adopt repeatable, comprehensive data science project management frameworks.
+For example, while the software project manager position is commonplace, the concept of the data science project manager is just emerging.
 Consequently, teams often suffer from low project maturity without continuous improvements, well-defined processes, check-points, or frequent feedback.